hpurmann/hpurmann.github.io/_posts/2016-06-16-beyond-limits.md

 ![Fotomarathon 03](/assets/fotomarathon/marathon-03.jpg)

-At 3pm, we arrived at the second station to collect the next four topics.
+At 3pm, we arrived at the second station to collect the next four themes.
 While waiting, I took a few portraits of Sophie.
 Suddenly, one of us had the idea to cover the eyes with her hair.
 I focussed her teeth and was pleased with the blurred brick wall background.
 Third photo done.

 ## 04 – On the other side of the fence